tanweien/tp/docs/UserGuide.md

 * `fav 1`
 * `fav 2`

-### Removing a person from favourite list : `unfav`
+### Un-favourite a contact : `unfav ...`

-Removes a person from the favorite list.
+Removes a contact from the favorite list.

+> NUSearch screen will appear somewhat similar to the image displayed above for the `fav` command

 Format: `unfav INDEX`